mailgun/groupcache/promexporter/README.md

 - `groupcache_peer_errors_total{group}`: Count of errors from peers
 - `groupcache_peer_loads_total{group}`: Count of loads or cache hits from peers
 - `groupcache_server_requests_total{group}`: Count of gets received from peers

+# Attribution

+This package source was copied from https://github.com/udhos/groupcache_exporter.
+See LICENSE for MIT license details impacting the contents of this package directory in addition to the LICENSE at the root of this repo for co-existing Apache license details.